-Honestly I think that both of these ingredients are highly underrated in the baking world.
+Honestly I think that both of these ingredients (blackberries, and white chocolate!) are highly underrated in the baking world.
 But when you put them together- Bam!
 It’s like magic.

 Making this cake is easy because your stand or hand mixer will do all the work!